 Pride.
 A feeling I tend to view with some suspicion.
 “I’m very proud of you”, quarter-blubbed her Da to me after our daughter was born.
 You didn’t.
 Seriously.
 You didn’t just contaminate the moment with a half-assed attempt to reduce it to a cliché.
 The ignominy.

 I did what any self-respecting post-labour woman in that situation would do.
 I obeyed one of the master cheese-makers, and left the tender moment alone before demanding the legendary tea and toast I’d heard so much about.
+I’m not even a tea-drinker.
 Thanks, Billy.
 I’d have had you for the requisite background music if we had been filming it for a dodgy rom-com.
 Set in the 80s.
 Before those slasher movies came along.
 Like Baby Led Weaning Part II, and When Gina Forde Attacks.